LumoSQL/archive-lumodoc/doc/lumo-corruption-detection-and-magic.md

 ```

 This means that if a page-level corruption is detected during a read operation
 then SQLITE_IOERR_DATA is returned.
-This implementation has some problems, including:
+This implementation has some major problems, including:

 * No information about the logical location of this error, eg what row(s) it
   affects.
 The application knows nothing about how rows map to pages.